 Many times, CEOs and board presidents want retreats that both educate and inspire.
 Not too tough to do.
 Just keep your culture in mind and lay out an agenda that supports both your objectives and aligns with your culture.

-A good facilitator will have a lengthy conversation with you up front about the objectives and will outline an agenda they think will work well for you.
+A good facilitator will have robust conversation with you up front about the objectives and will outline an agenda they think will work well for you.

 2. Choose the right facilitator.
 Here’s what I know you need from them, and you might want to add to the list: